 Is it any good?

 Anyone who's seen Goldfinger will recognize the crony Oddjob parodied here as Random Task, or Alotta Fagina substituting for the Bond vixen Pussy Galore.
-The Dr. Evil character, complete with bald head and hairless cat, are snitched from the opening of For Your Eyes Only.
-If your tastes generally run a bit more highfalutin than this, find a teenager of your own to supply the laugh track; it completes the experience, and might even make it a worthwhile one.
+The Dr. Evil character, complete with bald head and hairless cat, are snatched from the opening of For Your Eyes Only.
+If your tastes generally run a bit more highfalutin than this, find a teenager of your own to supply the laugh track; it completes the experience and might even make it a worthwhile one.